AudioAanZee Reference Flow Music Server (part 2)

 Qobuz versus Spotify

 To assess sound quality, first I cued up tracks from the same albums both for Spotify and Qobuz, and played them one after the other.
 It doesn’t take golden ears to hear the difference: it really is night and day.
-Whereas Spotify sounds very restrained and ininteresting, Qobuz immediately does grab your attention by sounding much more articulate, faster and more transparent.
+Whereas Spotify sounds restrained and uninteresting, Qobuz immediately does grab your attention by sounding much more articulate, faster and more transparent.
 Subtle details are clearer and the whole is more dynamic, too.
 There’s life to the music, which is simply missing with Spotify.

 Qobuz versus local CD rips